Restoring California’s ability to recharge groundwater a more cost-effective drought strategy

 Experts expect more intense cycles of drought and flooding to be a common occurrence in the future.
 It is imperative that we capture and bank storm water during wet years, so it is available during periods of drought.

 California has dramatically more storage capacity in underground aquifers than is available in surface level facilities.
 Further, natural groundwater recharge and storage is comparatively inexpensive, amounting to about one-sixth the cost of other options.
-Read more recommendations in the action sheet Leaders Recommend Measures for Maximizing Groundwater Recharge.
+Read a summary of recommendations in the action sheet Leaders Recommend Measures for Maximizing Groundwater Recharge.
+(The full list of recommendations can be found here.)

 Sadly the natural recharge of groundwater has, over the past century, been disrupted by local land use decisions.
 We have built on and paved our natural landscapes, drained agricultural lands, filled in wetlands, and channelized our rivers, resulting in the loss of untold acre feet of water which otherwise would have been stored underground